 As explained above, your store's images are stored on a database instead of WebDAV.
 If you need to upload a custom theme image to the template/images folder, your store will begin pulling all theme images from WebDAV.
 This will cause your store to display broken images for any images that you have not already uploaded to WebDAV.

-To prevent this from happening, follow the instructions provided in How do I upload a custom image?.
+To prevent this from happening, follow the instructions provided in Replacing Images in Your Theme (Blueprint).
 This will ensure that your custom image is uploaded smoothly.